-We will have two parallel lines of research in distributed detection (WP2.2).
-One line of investigation will explore adaptive processing strategies such as long time coherent integration for single receiver arrays with single and multiple transmitter settings.
-This research is pertinent to detection in single radars, as well as MIMO systems from a collection of multiple input single output (MISO) systems.
+The future work in WP2 covers sub-work package WP2.2 distributed detection.
+We will have two parallel lines of research in distributed detection.
+One line of investigation will explore space time adaptive processing strategies for single receiver arrays with single and multiple transmitter settings.
+This research is pertinent to detection in single radars, as well as MIMO systems from a collection of multiple input single output (MISO) systems point of view.